zhetai/motia/README.md

 All steps share a unified key-value state store.
 Every `get`, `set`, and `delete` is automatically traced so you always know when and where your data changed.

 ### 📊 Structured Logging
 Motia provides structured, JSON logs correlated with trace IDs and step names.
-Search and filter your logs without regex gymnastics.
+Search and filter your logs without regex hassle.

 ### 📡 Streams: Real-time Messaging
 Push live updates from long-running or asynchronous workflows to clients without polling.
 Perfect for dashboards, progress indicators, and interactive AI agents.